Last Modified Date: March 05, 2015

 Presentation of the data: The quarterly data in this release are

 presented in three ways: as percent changes from the previous quarter

 presented at a compound annual rate, as percent changes from the

-series where 2009=100.
-Annual data are presented both as index number
+where 2009=100.
+Annual data are presented both as index number series and

-productivity and costs news release are rounded to one decimal place.
+and costs news release are rounded to one decimal place.
 All percent

-changes in this release and on the BLS web site are
+changes in this release and on the BLS web site are calculated using index

 Information in this release will be made available to sensory-impaired

 individuals upon request.
 Voice phone: 202-691-5606; Federal Relay

 Service number: 1-800-877-8339.